For many people, experiencing an authentic tea ceremony in Kyoto is high on their wishlist.

 It's no surprise that Camellia has been lavished with independent recognition for the quality of its experiences.

 Camellia has been awarded Tripadvisor's Certificate of Excellence for five consecutive years.
-Tripadvisor gives the certificatence to accommodation, attractions and restaurants that consistently earn great reviews from travellers.
+Tripadvisor gives the certification to accommodation, attractions and restaurants that consistently earn great reviews from travellers.

 They're also recommended by Rough Guides and are one of Lonely Planet's Top Choice experiences.